YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 initial assignment is not synthesizable, so this will need to be cleaned up before we can generate the physical hardware.
 We can do this now by calling :cmd:ref:`clean`.
 We're also going to call :cmd:ref:`opt_expr` now, which would normally be called at the end of :cmd:ref:`proc`.
-We can call both commands at the same time by separating them with a colon: :yoscrypt:`opt_expr; clean`.
+We can call both commands at the same time by separating them with a colon and space: :yoscrypt:`opt_expr;
+clean`.

 .. figure:: /_images/code_examples/fifo/addr_gen_clean.*
    :class: width-helper